Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 You can get SSDT for Visual Studio 2019 or Azure Data Studio via the SQL Database Projects Extension.

-For non-Windows machine you can build a dacpac file by creating a normal .fsproj class library, and changing it to use Sdk <Project Sdk="MSBuild.Sdk.SqlProj/1.16.2"> as described in here with more details.
+For non-Windows machines, you can build a dacpac file by creating a normal .fsproj class library, and changing it to use Sdk <Project Sdk="MSBuild.Sdk.SqlProj/1.16.2"> as described in here with more details.

 Farmer has deployed an empty database for you (or updated the existing settings), but now you would want to insert/update the database schema, tables, procedures, etc.